stonemjs/docs/src/docs/architecture/providers.md

 A service provider’s power lies in **when** it does things, not just **what** it does.

-Stone.js executes all providers during the **initialization phase** — the moment your system is “bootstrapping” itself into a running app.
+Stone.js executes all providers during the **initialization phase**, the moment your system is “bootstrapping” itself into a running app.
 This phase is split into two key steps:

 - `register()` → Bind things into the service container.
 - `boot()` → Configure or activate them once all bindings are available.